Top 10 Best Zanzibar Luxury Beach Resorts & Hotels

 Zanzibar ranks among the world's most evocative place names.
 This sultry Indian Ocean island is also a tremendous place to unwind on a tropical beach, whether you visit it on a stand-alone seaside holiday, or in combination with a safari on mainland Tanzania.
 For many, the idyllic beaches are the main draw.
 Other attractions include multicolored coral reefs that offer superb snorkeling and diving, and coastal forests alive with birds and monkeys.

-Then there is the historic Stone Town, an ancient Swahili trade emporium whose narrow alleys are lined with buildings reflecting a mixed African, Arabian, Indian and British architectural heritage.
+Then there is historic Stone Town, an ancient Swahili trade emporium whose narrow alleys are lined with buildings reflecting a mixed African, Arabian, Indian and British architectural heritage.
 No safari to Tanzania would be complete without a visit to Zanzibar.
 Here, in alphabetical order, we visit 10 of the very finest Zanzibar beach resorts and hotels.

 Bluebay Beach Resort & Spa